 Still on everyone's top ten and most people's top two of books on equity investment: "The Intelligent Investor" by Benjamin Graham.
 First published in 1949 based on ideas developed in the thirties.

 For an insider's description of the role of the Institutions in the City it's hard to beat Tony Golding's "The City: Inside the Great Expectations Machine".

-Anyone except the complete numeri-phobe will obtain many pain-free insights from "Fooled by Randomness: The Hidden Role of Chance in the Markets and in Life" and "Black Swan" , by Nassim Nicholas Taleb.
+Anyone except the complete numeri-phobe will obtain many pain-free insights about risk from "Fooled by Randomness: The Hidden Role of Chance in the Markets and in Life" and "Black Swan" , by Nassim Nicholas Taleb.

 Join an Investment Club, or collect some friends and form one.

-Join UK Shareholders Association.
+Join United Kingdom Shareholders' Association.
 UKSA

 You may be sufficiently fascinated with the savings process to be prepared to spend serious time on stock selection.
 Read widely by all means, but you will find a disciplinary framework helpful.
 One that we like is the STAR system, developed over 30 years by economist John Mulligan.